In Need of Fire

 Oregon’s dry forests are missing a lot of wildfire—and that’s not a good thing.

-The study, The missing fire: quantifying human exclusion of wildfire in Pacific Northwest forests, USA by scientists from The Nature Conservancy, the US Forest Service, and the University of Idaho shows that the dry forests of Washington and Oregon are experiencing far less low- and moderate severity wildfire compared to a century ago.
-It demonstrates that historically low-severity wildfire played a huge role in the ecology of these dry forests and that proportionally we are seeing more high-severity fires in its absence.
+A recent study by scientists from The Nature Conservancy, the US Forest Service, and the University of Idaho shows that dry forests in Oregon and Washington are experiencing far less low-to-moderate severity wildfire than they did 100 years ago.
+And that's causing problems.
+The study, The missing fire: quantifying human exclusion of wildfire in Pacific Northwest forests, USA, demonstrates that low-severity wildfire historically played a huge role in the ecology of these dry forests and that we are experiencing more high-severity fires in its absence.